Dry Rot and Wet Rot

 Today types of fungus are defined into the category of either brown rot or white rot, some examples of these are:

 - Donkioporia expansa

 - Asterostroma spp

-Dry rot treatment is generally more extensive due to the fungus’s unique ability to grow through in organic material to find sources of moisture, therefore the material can be quite pervasive in spreading throughout the dwelling where as other types of fungus are generally localised to the source of moisture.
+Dry rot treatment is generally more extensive due to the fungus’s unique ability to grow through organic material, to find sources of moisture, therefore the material can be quite pervasive in spreading throughout the dwelling, whereas other types of fungus are generally localised to the source of moisture.